psyqor/rails-bootstrap-easy-navbar/README.md

-# RailsBootstrapNavbarHelper
+# RailsBootstrapEasyNavbar

-RailsBootstrapNavbarHelper is a Ruby on Rails gem for creating a simple navigation bar with twitter-bootstrap styling.
-Navigation bar may only be a maximum of two levels.
+RailsBootstrapEasyNavbar is a Ruby on Rails gem for creating a simple navigation bar with twitter-bootstrap styling.
+It suits rapid prototyping as it can be setup within minutes.

-Make sure you have the twitter bootstrap rails gem installed: gem 'twitter-bootstrap-rails'
+Make sure you have the twitter bootstrap stylesheets and javascript files installed.
+They can be installed in anyway.
+Either via gems or raw stylesheets and javascript files.
+For easy installation check out these gems: 'bootstrap-sass' & 'twitter-bootstrap-rails'

+The navigation bar may only be a maximum of two levels.

 ## Installation